 What if RPM won’t keep running?

-- With the latest RPM versions, it's rare that the service will not start or stay running.
+- With the latest RPM versions, rarely, the service will not start or stay running.
 If the UI also doesn't run, that fact is helpful as it may provide clues into why the service is having problems.
 Please let our support staff know this when you contact us.

-- Another good idea is to remove all unneeded configuration.
-For instance, remove unused queues, actions, and transforms and remove all jobs that you don't need or that you can reprint from the source.
+- Another good idea is to remove all unneeded configurations.
+For instance, remove unused queues, actions, and transforms, and remove all jobs that you don't need or that you can reprint from the source.

 - Another potential cause for why the service will not stay running is a corrupt database.
 Check our database maintenance article for more information on fixing database issues.